The Bible is like a miniature library.

 Actually, the Bible isn’t one book but rather a collection of 66 separate books, usually bound together for convenience into a single volume.
 The Bible is a miniature library consisting of all the primary source books which contain factual information about God.
 The word ‘Bible’ is derived from the Latin biblia and the Greek biblia, words which mean ‘books.’
 The word is capitalized to denote God’s books.

-The books of the Bible are listed on the next page and shown in the order they appear in printed volumes.
+The books of the Bible are listed below and shown in the order they appear in printed volumes.
 The order is sequential, starting with God’s creation, then tracing God’s revelation of himself to people he chose to be his communicators, then eye-witness accounts of the life of Jesus Christ, followed by a history of the early church and letters of instruction to Christians, and finally a shadowy glimpse of the future.
 For each book, the table also shows the name of the writer (see Topics 19 and 24).

 Some of the books are named for their contents; such as Genesis (beginnings), Exodus (Israelites leaving Egypt), Kings (record of the Kings of Israel), Proverbs (wise sayings), Acts (what the early church did), Revelation (what the future will be).
 Other books are named after the writer; such as Joshua, Isaiah, Micah, Matthew, John and Peter.
 Still other books are named after the church to which it was addressed; such as Romans (to the Christians who live in Rome), Galatians (to the Christians who live in Galatia), II Thessalonians (second letter to the Christians who live in Thessalonica).

-Names of the books and chapter and verse divisions were not part of the original text but have been added by translators to to make reading and referencing easier for us.
+Names of the books and chapter and verse divisions were not part of the original text but have been added by translators to make reading and referencing easier for us.

 The Bible is divided into two basic parts: The Old Testament (see Topic 33) and the New Testament (see Topic 36).
 The word ‘testament’ means covenant, agreement or deal.
 In other words, the Bible consists of the old deal (for background) and the new deal (for current action).
 In the New Testament, God makes an incredible offer to us (see Topics 54-59) which we individually must either accept or reject.
 As with any offer, no response is the same as rejection.
 The Old Testament shows how and why the offer developed, and the New Testament presents it for our response.